+Pasta Jambalaya replaces the rice with pasta in a more traditional jambalaya recipe.
 Jambalaya is a quintessential New Orleans dish that has its roots in both French and Spanish settlers.
 Traditionally, jambalaya is made with some sort of sausage, along with some other meat and/or seafood.
-It includes the holy trinity of onion, celery, and green bell pepper, along with spicy seasonings and rice.
+It includes the trinity of onion, celery, and green bell pepper, along with spicy seasonings and rice.
 Pasta Jambalaya replaces the rice with pasta to create an unforgettable meal!

-I used Emeril’s Jambalaya Pasta with Penne, Chicken, Shrimp and Andouille on the foodnetwork.com site as a starting point.
-In addition, to the use of pasta in place of rice, Pasta Jambalaya is finished with heavy cream.
+I used Emeril’s Jambalaya Pasta with Penne, Chicken, Shrimp and Andouille on the Food Network site as a starting point.
+In addition to using pasta in place of rice, I finished the Pasta Jambalaya with heavy cream.
 All I can say is WOW – what a fantastic result!

-I started the process by cooking the Penne in salted water for 10 minutes.
-I the pasta, but reserved a cup of the pasta liquid.
+I started the process by cooking the Rotini in salted water for 10 minutes.
+I drained the pasta, but reserved a cup of the pasta liquid.

-Once the Penne was cooked, I started the actual Jambalaya preparation.
-First, I tossed the shrimp with Essence and salt.
-Then, I cooked it in olive oil over medium-high heat in a large Dutch oven for 2 minutes.
+Once the pasta was cooked, I started the actual Jambalaya preparation.
+First, I tossed the shrimp with Cajun seasoning and salt.
+Then, I cooked the shrimp in olive oil over medium-high heat in a large Dutch oven for 2 minutes.
 After the 2 minutes, I removed the shrimp from the pan.

 Next, I added a bit more olive oil to the Dutch oven.
-I cooked the chicken, which I had tossed in Essence and salt, for 2 minutes.
-After two minutes, I removed the chicken from the pan.
+I cooked the chicken, which I had tossed in the Cajun seasoning and salt, for 2 minutes.
+After 2 minutes, I removed the chicken from the pan.

-Next, I added more olive oil to the Dutch oven, and cooked the sausage, onion, and bell pepper for 3 minutes.
-I thought that it was interesting that Emeril’s recipe didn’t call for celery to complete the “holy trinity”.
+Then, I added more olive oil to the Dutch oven, and cooked the sausage, onion, and bell pepper for 3 minutes.

 Finally, I added the shrimp, chicken, pasta and some of the reserved pasta water to the sauce.
 I cooked this for around 3 minutes more.
 In the final step, I added freshly grated Parmesan cheese, and tossed to combine all ingredients.